DGlaesner/PopulationProfiler/README.md

 👉 **https://dglaesner.github.io/PopulationProfiler/**

-This web-based calculator helps estimate the number of individuals in Germany that match user-defined demographic filters such as gender, age, height, weight, and more.
+This web-based calculator helps estimate the number of individuals in europe that match user-defined demographic filters such as gender, age, height, weight, and more.

 ## 📝 License